Table of Contents

 Pocket watches, once a staple of a gentleman’s wardrobe, are making a comeback.
 Maybe it’s the cottagecore movement or that fashion truism that everything old is new again, but pocket watches have become more than a novelty item or a groomsman gift.
 If you’re interested in collecting the best men’s watches, you can’t ignore the best pocket watches any longer.

 But what exactly constitutes a pocket watch anyway?
-In short, pocket watches are a timepiece with a chain that’s attached to a belt loop, waistcoat or lapel and kept either in the front of your pants, your suit, or your jacket.
-But there’s a lot more to learn about pocket watches and, surprisingly, some great options that you can buy right now.
+In short, pocket watches are a timepiece with a chain attached to a belt loop, waistcoat or lapel and kept either in the front of your pants, suit, or jacket.
+But there’s a lot more to learn about pocket watches and, surprisingly, some great options you can buy right now.

 There are two types of pocket watches: Lépine (open face) and Hunter.
 Hunter has a spring-loaded cover and acquired the name by fox hunters who needed a closed pocket watch that would survive galloping through the woods.
 It’s also sometimes called the Savonnette as it resembles a round bar of soap.
 The Hunter has a secondary sub-type, the Half-Hunter or Demi-Hunter.
-It’s a watch case that has a glass window or hole that shows the watch’s hands when the cover is closed.
+It’s a watch case with a glass window or hole showing the watch’s hands when the cover is closed.

 Diving into the pocket watch world after 100+ years of wristwatch dominance can seem strange.
 In an effort to impart the sophistication and elegance of a pocket watch, we’ll cover the following:

 - The history of pocket watches